juanmendez/backbone-router-crud-sample/README.md

 if you test it in my live example.
 I hope I can figure it out but I wasn't going to let this wait longer to be available on github.
 My localhost didn't face the same issue and it was my primary location.

-An explanation what each main directory mean:\n\n
+An explanation what each main directory mean:<br/>

 --backbone (contains javascript files.
-I used requirejs to put the client-side together. )\n --server_side (contains php files, and an sql file to quickly import into your mysql server )\n --templates (contains the templates for the application and javascript generated handlebars-template file ) index.html (the single page application file )
+I used requirejs to put the client-side together. )<br/>
+--server_side (contains php files, and an sql file to quickly import into your mysql server )<br/>
+--templates (contains the templates for the application and javascript generated handlebars-template file ) index.html (the single page application file )